hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-pre.md

 <a name="qgis-reg-lyr"></a>
 {% include image.html file="qgis-reg-lyr.png" alt="bm-11" caption="Definitions and fields to be added to the new regions point shapefile." %}

 After the successful creation, right-click on the new REGION-`points` layer and select TOGGLE EDITING.
 Then go to *QGIS*' EDIT menu and select ADD POINT FEATURE.
-Create 9 points to de-fine all areas delineated by the `breaklines` layer.
+Create 9 points to define all areas delineated by the `breaklines` layer.
 These points should include the following region types:

 | Type     | riverbed | lower_bank | upper_bank | floodplain | street |
 |----------|----------|------------|------------|------------|--------|